Season Summary: 1957

 The reign of Wally Carter came to an end, and under him Williamstown had won 76 games, losing just 15 and winning three premierships.
 Carter’s great success with the Seagulls was noted by League clubs, and Fitzroy were very keen to gain his services in 1958.
 He instead returned to North Melbourne which he coached for a further five years before moving to VFA club Brunswick for the 1963-64 seasons.

-Team of the Century members Ray Smith and Johnny Martin both brought up their 100th game for the Club during the year, while Alan McPherson led the goalkicking with a total of 62, despite missing half the season, and finished fifth on the VFA list.
+Team of the Century members Ray Smith and Johnny Martin both brought up their 100th game for the Club during the year, while Alan McPherson led the goalkicking with a total of 62, despite only playing in 15 matches, and finished fifth on the VFA list.
 Gerry Callahan again played well and was awarded the Andy Taylor Memorial Trophy as the best and fairest player, despite Len Kent polling best for the Club in the JJ Liston Trophy and finishing equal seventh.
 John McTaggart was best for the Seconds and Doug Kellett won the Thirds trophy and also the competition best and fairest.